davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mflush-func=name

+  .. index:: mflush-func=name

-  mflush-func=``name``Specifies the name of the operating system function to call to flush the cache.
+  Specifies the name of the operating system function to call to flush the cache.
 The default is _flush_cache, but a function call is only used if a trap is not available.